Materia (Pelle)

-Materia (Pelle) is the seventh studio album by Italian singer-songwriter Marco Mengoni, released by Sony Music Italy on 7 October 2022 as the second part of the trilogy, Materia, consisting of three separately-released parts: Terra, Pelle, and Prisma.
+Materia (Pelle) is the seventh studio album by Italian singer-songwriter Marco Mengoni, released by Sony Music Italy on 7 October 2022 as the second part of the trilogy, Materia, consisting of three separately-released records: Terra, Pelle, and Prisma.
 Each part revolves around one of the album's central themes of the artist's personal musical journey throughout his career.

-The album includes a cover of the song "Caro amore lontanissimo" by Sergio Endrigo, soundtrack of the film Il colibrì directed by Francesca Archibugi.
+The album includes a cover of the song "Caro amore lontanissimo" by Sergio Endrigo, included in the soundtrack of the film The Hummingbird directed by Francesca Archibugi.

 Background and composition

 The album is the second chapter of the Materia trilogy following up Materia (Terra).
 While Terra focused on the artist's musical origins and early influences, the content of Pelle is centered around the musical experiments of Mengoni with a more contemporary approach to music by drawing inspiration from electronic music while incorporating urban contemporary music elements.
 Several musicians and producers were involved in the making of the tracks, including Bresh, Dardust, Edwyn Roberts, Fabio Ilacqua and La Rappresentante di Lista.

 Mengoni states, "To enrich ourselves culturally we need to know and understand new cultures and let them penetrate the fabric of our skin [...]
 I'm glad that a record revolving around diversity is dropping now considering the current climate of the world."